-Meet Oona, a creator of song and story, a vocalist, a community-builder, a Celtic harpist and pianist, a teacher, a garden-tender, a curator of joy…
+Meet Oona, a weaver of song and story, a vocalist, a community-builder, a Celtic harpist and pianist, a teacher, a garden-tender, a curator of joy…

 Through words and music, I bring the wild magic of the earth into form.
 Part bard, part social changer, for over 20 years I have played music, told stories, and facilitated workshops around the globe.
 From Transitions, a play and interactive workshop promoting tolerance and building bridges between refugee and non-refugee youth, to my transformative project One World, One Heart Beating, launched from Zimbabwe to give voice to children the world over, my life-long commitment is to use my creativity to open hearts, inspire wonder, cultivate hope, and preserve our precious planet.
 Much of my work is with youth, empowering them through Enchanted Ecology to connect with the natural world and believe they can make a difference.